Ronak-Toshniwal/githubUserDetails/README.md

 ![ezgif com-gif-maker](https://github.com/Ronak-Toshniwal/githubUserDetails/blob/main/ezgif.com-gif-maker%20(1).gif)

-This git idea is inspired by salesforce developer rahul malhotra
+This git idea is inspired by salesforce developer rahul malhotra.
+Made in combination with custom coded CSS and Slds css

+if you get ratelimit error from github api then use testData ={} and store its data in data=[] so you have downloaded to work with. also comment or copy repos data and create a new object with repos data and use it for local purpose

 # Salesforce DX Project: Next Steps